 Remove the garlic clove, season with salt and pepper, and sprinkle with chopped parsley.

-Remove the kidney from the heat, sprinkle with lemon juice, stir, and place on the serving dish.
+Remove the kidney from the heat, sprinkle with lemon juice, stir, and transfer to the serving plate.

-Garnish the preparation, if desired, with croutons of bread browned in oil or butter or toasted in the oven.
+Optionally garnish with croutons toasted in oil or butter, or baked in the oven.

 Knife